skynettx/raptor/README.md

 ## Thanks
 Special thanks to [nukeykt](https://github.com/nukeykt) and [wel97459](https://github.com/wel97459) for their great work on the reconstructed source code.
-Also many thanks to [schellingb](https://github.com/schellingb) for the great TinySoundFont libary and to all contributors from the
+Also many thanks to [schellingb](https://github.com/schellingb) for the great TinySoundFont library and to all contributors from the
 [chocolate-doom project](https://github.com/chocolate-doom) for the awesome libtextscreen.
 Furthermore, many thanks to Tim Brechbill for the TimGM6mb soundfont.